Emdad12/Art-work-and-museums-Analysis/README.md

 The SQL queries used in the analysis can be found in the [SQL Queries](SQL Queries) folder.

 ### Example Queries:
-- **1.Fetch all the paintings which are not displayed on any museums?**:
+- **1. Fetch all the paintings which are not displayed on any museums?**:
   ```sql
   SELECT artist.full_name, COUNT(*) AS num_paintings
   FROM works